PerseusArkouda/ChatEvolvedDiscordBot/README.md

 Discord integration for ARK's Chat Evolved mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1551199162

+## Features
 - It will send/receive messages to/from specified Discord channel back/to your ARK servers
 - Supports UTF-8.
 ARK doesn't.
 Global font fix guide: https://steamcommunity.com/sharedfiles/filedetails/?id=732646921
+- It can send tribe log to Discord in specified tribe channels
+- It can set channel's topic with online players of your cluster
+- It can show player notifications (join/left)
+- It can log Admin commands and send in specified channel

 ### Instructions for fully working Chat Evolved mod with ChatEvolvedDiscordBot
 ### 1) Install Docker